 7 There was a decrease in reserves as reserve funding was utilised to fund the local share of the roads renewals for storm damage.
-The increase in Capital expenditure from the 10YP and actual was mainly due to the recent storm events.
 Less rate funding for asset replacement was also recognised compared to the 10YP.

 STATEMENT OF COMPREHENSIVE REVENUE AND EXPENSE FOR THE YEAR ENDED 30 JUNE 2024